Please Mr. Postman: Personnel

-Carpenters version
+The Carpenters version

-A hit cover of "Please Mr. Postman" was recorded by the Carpenters, whose version took the song again to number one on the Billboard Hot 100 chart in early 1975.
+"Please Mr. Postman" was recorded by The Carpenters, and their version went to number one on the Billboard Hot 100 chart in early 1975.
 The Carpenters' version resembles an old 1950s rock & roll song.
 The single was released in late 1974, reached number one on both the Billboard Hot 100 and Easy Listening charts in January 1975, and was the duo's 10th and final million-selling single.
 The corresponding Horizon album was belatedly released in June 1975 and went Platinum.
+It also became Carpenters' third and final number one and eleventh top-ten single in the Billboard Hot 100.